usamatrq94/stow-maps/README.md

 # Stow Maps
-The following code helps deploy shiny-R based docker container on AWS EC-2 instance.
+The following code helps deploy shiny-R based docker container on AWS EC-2 instance - ubuntu 18.04.
 This can be done in five steps:
 1. Updating system files and install github
 2. Cloning stow-maps repository into instance.